trinodb/trino.io/_posts/2021-01-04-migrating-from-prestosql-to-trino.md

 We just released the first version,
 [Trino 351](/docs/current/release/release-351.html),
 which uses the name Trino everywhere, both internally and externally.
-Unfortunately, there are some unvoidable compatibility aspects that administrators of Trino need to know about.
-We hope this post makes makes the transition as smooth as possible.
+Unfortunately, there are some unavoidable compatibility aspects that administrators of Trino need to know about.
+We hope this post makes the transition as smooth as possible.

 <!--more-->